Le Truc Docs 2.0.0

 The <basic-hello> HTML above is already on the page.
 Now add the component definition that makes it reactive — typing into the input updates the greeting.

-Save the following inside a <script type="module"> tag or an external JavaScript file.
+Add the following inside a <script type="module"> tag, or in an external module file:

 page.htmlhtml